rushireddylambu/GitHub-bugs-prediction-using-RNN-LSTM-BERT-and-MLP-models/README.md

 • Preprocessed 150,000 issues with title and body data, balancing classes and vectorizing text with TF-IDF.

-• Trained various models, including RNN, LSTM, BERT, and MLP, achieving the highest accuracy of 69% with the MLP model.
+• Trained various models, including RNN, LSTM, BERT, and MLP achieving the highest accuracy of 69% with the MLP model.

 • Automated issue categorization, reducing manual effort and improving scalability.